Updated November 2018

 Next up was the Harman Kardon Onyx Studio 4.
 This speaker again filled our testing room with sound, but may get a bit dampened if you were to fill that room with people.
 Still, it could power a house party, and with its battery you can even take it outside for a barbeque.

 At the bottom of our volume scoresheet were the Bose SoundTouch 10 and the Sonos PLAY:1.
-Both of these speakers can again fill a large room, but put 5-10 people in that room and a good amount of the sound will be absorbed.
+Both of these speakers can again fill a large room, but put 5-10 people in that room and a noticeable amount of the sound will be absorbed.
+This problem is largely rectified of you have 2 PLAY:1s.

 The more ways you can connect to a speaker, the more versatile it is.
 Obviously, for wireless speakers a Bluetooth or WiFi connection is paramount.
 However, it can often be nice to have a physical line in for smart home devices whose software may not play nice with the speaker, or for those days when mysterious atmospheric conditions mess with your wireless networks.
 Having an app that can communicate with your speaker often allows for more customization of settings.